Algebraic Thinking

 Principles of Instruction in English Language Arts

-This self-directed module provides an overview of principles of instruction in English Language Arts in the Common Core and relates them specifically to students with significant cognitive disabilities who will complete the alternate assessment.
+This self-directed module provides an overview of principles of instruction in English Language Arts and relates them specifically to students with significant cognitive disabilities who will complete the alternate assessment.

 Properties of Lines and Angles